fiskaltrust/middleware-launcher-android/README.md

 # fiskaltrust Android Launcher
 The **fiskaltrust Android Launcher** is an application that hosts the packages of the **fiskaltrust Middleware** on Android, a modular fiscalization and POS platform that can be embedded into POS systems to suffice international fiscalization regulations.

-For samples on how to **implement and roll-out** this App, please refer to the [Android demo repository](https://github.com/fiskaltrust/middleware-demo-android).
+For samples on how to **implement and roll-out** this App, please refer to our [documentation platform](https://docs.fiskaltrust.cloud) the [Android demo repository](https://github.com/fiskaltrust/middleware-demo-android).

 ## Overview
 The Launcher for Android is - similar to our [Desktop Launcher](https://github.com/fiskaltrust/middleware-launcher) for Windows, Linux and macOS - responsible for hosting our dynamic Middleware packages on mobile devices running the Android operating system (version 7+).